ronrothjr/The-Threads-of-Becoming/front-doors.md

 ### **Action-Ready**

-The Navigation Conversation is a 20-minute protocol with clear phases: Arrive, Name, Hold, Integrate.
+Threadwork is a 20-minute protocol with clear phases: Arrive, Name, Hold, Integrate.
 It produces movement in a single session.
 Clients leave with insight AND next steps.
 This fits the action-orientation of coaching engagements.

 ### **Works Across Contexts**